Subject leader: Mrs McLean

 Physical Education (PE) at Trinity Academy aims to develop and celebrate the knowledge, skills and capabilities of our children, so they can perform with increasing competence in a range of physical activities.
 We aim to promote key skills in physical development, social and emotional development, cognitive development and spiritual, moral and cultural development through an accessible PE curriculum for all children.
+We are delighted that our commitment to PE is recognised through our achievement of the School Games Gold Mark (18-19), Silver Healthy Schools Award (20-21) and accredited Bronze so far for 21-22.

-At Trinity Academy, we want all children to participate in, enjoy and excel in competitive and recreational sport.
+At Trinity Academy, we want all children to participate in, enjoy and excel in competitive and recreational sport and physical acitivity.
 All children will be provided with the opportunities to learn, improve and compete in a range of sports and activities to improve their health and fitness and self-confidence.
 Through a high-quality physical education programme, the school aims to enable pupils to become successful learners, confident individuals and responsible citizens who develop as independent enquirers, creative thinkers, reflective learners, team workers, self-managers and competitive participators.

 The PE Curriculum: